Albert Brunner: War on the Arctic Front

 On 23 March 1943, on a mission to Murmansk, Brunner claimed a Curtiss P-40 Warhawk fighter shot down.
 On 4 April, following aerial combat with Bell P-39 Airacobra fighters, Brunner made a crash landing in his Bf 109 G-2 (Werknummer 13923).
 Following these events, he was picked up by Oberfeldwebel Rudolf Müller who flew back to Petsamo and returned with a Fieseler Fi 156 Storch.
 During this period, Brunner was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 12 April.
 On 22 April, 6.
 Staffel flew a combat air patrol to the area north of Murmansk, up to the Kildin Island.
 On this mission, Brunner claimed a P-40 and a misidentified North American P-51 Mustang fighter, the P-51 was never deployed in this theater.
 His opponents belonged to 769 IAP PVO (Fighter Aviation Regiment—Istrebitelny Aviatsionny Polk; Home Air Defense—Prozivo-Vozdushnaya Oborona), which reported three P-40s lost.

 Brunner was killed in action on 7 May 1943 near Petsamo, Finland.
 Following combat with P-39s, he was forced to bail out of his Bf 109 G-2 (Werknummer 14802) approximately 2 km southwest of Groß Venedigerberg, a German name for a hill east of Pechenga.
 Too low for his parachute to fully deploy, he fell to his death.
 That day, 15 Bf 109s from II. and III.
 Gruppe had taken off at 03:25 to escort eight Ju 88 bombers and ten Messerschmitt Bf 110 and Focke-Wulf Fw 190 ground-attack aircraft on a mission to Murmansk.
 At approximately 04:00, a Luftwaffe flight of Bf 109s engaged in aerial combat with six P-39s from 2 GvSAP (Guards Composite Aviation Regiment—Gvardeyskiy Smeshannyy Aviatsionnyy Polk).
 In this encounter, Brunner claimed his 53rd and last aerial victory but his aircraft was also hit.
 His victor may have been Leytenant Nikolai Andreevich Bokii.
 His body was recovered by the infantry and buried at the German war cemetery Petschenga-Parkkina, located approximately 60 km southeast of Kirkenes.
 Posthumously, Brunner was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 4 June and the Knight’s Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 3 July 1943.

 Summary of career

 Aerial victory claims

-According to Obermaier, Brunner was credited with 53 aerial victories claimed in 135 combat missions, all of which claimed on the Eastern Front.
+According to US historian David T. Zabecki, Brunner was credited with 53 aerial victories.
+Obermaier also lists him with 53 aerial victories claimed in 135 combat missions, all of which claimed on the Eastern Front.
+Spick states that Brunner had a mission-to-claim ratio of 2.55.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and also state that he was credited with 53 aerial victory claims.